kfjahnke/envutil/README.md

 values you may want to pass, e.g. to produce anisotropic output or cropped images.

-# Parameters for Multi-Image and Video Output

-## --seq SEQFILE         image sequence file name

-Alternative output of an image sequence with hfov, yaw, pitch and roll given as four consecutive numbers per line, one line per image.
-This is a new experimental feature, output files are numbered consecutively when 'output' can be interpreted as a format string (use something like --output img%03d.jpg).
-If 'output' is not a format string, it's interpreted as the name of a video file, which is put together from the image sequence using ffmpeg and the codec given with --codec (default is libx265).

-Single images can be combined into a video with ffmpeg, like so:

-ffmpeg -f image2 -pattern_type glob -framerate 60 -i 'seq*.jpg' -s 960x540
-       -c:v libx264 foo.mp4

-This may be preferable, because all ffmpeg's options can be exploited that way, and the code in envutil is derived from a very old example program which may not be at the height of time, and my understanding of ffmpeg is not very good.
-On my system, the native video player displays the video, but vlc and lux don't - obviously I am missing something, and help with ffmpeg would be welcome!
-This feature might be modified slightly to accept parameter sets from a stream.
-Here's an example of the first few lines of a seqfile for a plain pan with camera hfov of 90 degrees in 1-degree steps (second column):

-    90 0 0 0
-    90 1 0 0
-    90 2 0 0
-    90 3 0 0
-    90 4 0 0
-    90 5 0 0
-    90 6 0 0
-    90 7 0 0
-    90 8 0 0
-    90 9 0 0
-    90 10 0 0
-    90 11 0 0
-    90 12 0 0

-Since every frame is represented by a single line, this format is quite verbose, requiring 60 lines per second for 60 fps video - you obviously don't want to hand-code such files, but rather generate them with software.
-It's a bit like slicer format for 3D printers, which you also don't want to write manually.
-The format might be beefed up (e.g. 'progressing' variables, switch of source image and other parameterization) - the current status quo is just to show that it can be done and to check that anti-aliasing works as expected - to see the effect of aliasing, still images aren't usually sufficient.

-## --codec CODEC         video codec for video sequence output (default: libx265)

-This is a string passed to ffmpeg to specify the video codec.
-Internally, frames for video are encoded in YUV, which may not work with other codecs than the hevc family (H264, H265).
-If direct video output fails, pass a format string as output and then combine the separate images with ffmpeg (see --seqfile, above) for H264 output, pass libx264.
-This is a bit enigmatic - I haven't yet figured out which strings to pass here for all the codecs which ffmpeg supports, and which of the codecs work with the pixel type I supply.

-## --mbps MBPS           output video with MBPS Mbit/sec (default: 8.0)

-Megabits/second value for the codec.
-This determines how much the data will be compressed by the video codec.
-Note that this only affects video output - if you generate separate images, they aren't affected by this parameter.

-## --fps FPS             output video FPS frames/sec (default: 60)

-This does not change the image sequence, but it changes the speed of the video when it's displayed.

 # Interpolation Options

 envutil will use 'twining' with automatic settings as it's default